mpl-extensions/mpl-interactions/README.md

 `ipympl-interaction` has three main goals:
 1. Make it 5-10% easier to make an interactive plot line plot
-    - Pass numpy arrays that will become sliders with the value displayed rather than the index (contrast to selectionSlider)
+    - Accept numpy arrays as arugments.
+They will become sliders with the value displayed rather than the index (contrast to selectionSlider)
-    - Never have to call `widgets.FloatSlider` again
-    - handles re-limming the y axis
-    - you are only responsible for defining the function you want to plot, not for handling the plotting update logic
+    - Handle all the logic for updating the plot - you are only responsible for defining the function you want to plot
 2. Provide a very niche (but very cool) way to compare 2D heatmap
 3. Expand this list with other useful premade ways to interact with plots
     - Viewing slices of an array with imshow and `set_data`
     - other things ????

 ## Installation
 ```bash
 pip install ipympl-interactions
 ```
+If you use jupyterlab make sure you follow the full instructions in the ipympl readme https://github.com/matplotlib/ipympl#install-the-jupyterlab-extension in particular installing jupyterlab-manager.

 ## Documentation